python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_Python/010_pcdr_ook_tx_intro.md

 One of the biggest advantages of SDRs is that they allow us to transmit arbitrary modulation schemes.
 In this lesson, we practice using Python (which is using GNU Radio behind the scenes) to transmit data using On-Off Keying (OOK).

+Note: if you don't have a SDR peripheral, or if you don't want to actually transmit, you have a few options, listed below the first example.
+You can use these alternatives for any of the exercises on this page.

 ### Sending bits

 ```python3